2016 Miami Dolphins season: Week 15: at New York Jets

 With the blowout Saturday night win on the road, the Dolphins improved to 9–5, their first winning season since 2008.
 Matt Moore was named AFC Offensive Player of the Week for his four-touchdown performance.

 Week 16: at Buffalo Bills

 Miami needed a 56-yard field goal by Andrew Franks to force overtime, and the combination of a missed Dan Carpenter FG attempt by Buffalo and a 57-yard run by Jay Ajayi set Franks up to make the game-winning kick.
 This clinched Miami's first 10-win season since 2008, and after the Christmas Day win by Kansas City over Denver, it also led to Miami's first playoff berth in eight years.

 Week 17: vs. New England Patriots

 With the loss, Miami ended their season 10–6 and finished as the 6th seed in the AFC.

 Postseason

 AFC Wild Card Playoffs: at (3) Pittsburgh Steelers

+With the loss it marked the Dolphins 16th straight year without a playoff win. this would also be their last postseason appearance until 2022.